GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ✅ Added
 - Added `MessageListView::setDeletedMessageListItemPredicate` function.
 It's responsible for adjusting visibility of the deleted `MessageListItem.MessageItem` elements.
+- Added `streamUiAttachmentSelectionBackgroundColor` for configuring attachment's icon background in `AttachmentSelectionDialogFragment`
+- Added `streamUiAttachmentSelectionAttachIcon` for configuring attach icon in `AttachmentSelectionDialogFragment`
 - Added support for pinned messages:
   - Added a button to pin/unpin a message to the message options overlay
   - Added `MessageListView::setMessagePinHandler` and `MessageListView::setMessageUnpinHandler` methods to provide custom handlers for aforementioned button
   - Added `PinnedMessageListView` to display a list of pinned messages.
 The view is supposed to be used with `PinnedMessageListViewModel` and `PinnedMessageListViewModelFactory`
 - Possibility to transform MessageItems before the are displayed in the screen.
 Use the `MessageListView.setMessageItemTransformer` for make the necessary transformation.
 This example makes groups of messages if they were created less than one hour apart:
 ```